 The Group's Marketing Solutions service offerings are the provisions of online advertising services.
-The Group utilizes a combination of pricing models and revenue is recognized when the related services are delivered based on the specific terms of the contract, which are commonly based on (i) agreed incentive to be earned for being a sales agent of a publisher, (ii) cost-plus or (iii) specified actions (i.e. cost per impression ("CPM"), cost per click ("CPC"), cost per action ("CPA"), cost per sale ("CPS"), cost per lead ("CPL") or return on investment ("ROI")) and related campaign budgets, depending on the customers' preferences and their campaigns launched.
-Subsequent to the acquisition of Changyi and its subsidiary Suzhou Changyi (together, "Changyi Group") on January 1, 2019, the Group also offers the Enterprise Solutions via the offering of SaaS products and services.
+The Group utilizes a combination of pricing models and revenue is recognized when the related services are delivered based on the specific terms of the contract, which are commonly based on (i) agreed incentive to be earned for being a sales agent of a publisher, (ii) cost-plus or (iii) specified actions (e.g. cost per impression ("CPM") and cost per click ("CPC")) and related campaign budgets, depending on the customers' preferences and their campaigns launched.
+The Group also offers the Enterprise Solutions via the offering of SaaS products and services.